MultiSafepay/vsf-payment-multisafepay/README.md

 # Requirements for Magento 2

-MultiSafepay Payments for Magento 2 module installed, you can get it here: https://github.com/MultiSafepay/Magento2Msp - you can follow the installation steps in the README file.
+The requirements for the MultiSafepay Payments for Magento 2 module can be found [here](https://github.com/MultiSafepay/Magento2Msp)

+Please follow the installation steps in the README file.

 # Requirements for Vue Storefront API

-Add the Vue Storefront API extension we created for the MultiSafepay Payments API: https://github.com/MultiSafepay/vsf-multisafepay-service-api - you can follow the installation steps in the README.
+Add the Vue Storefront API extension we created for the [MultiSafepay Payments API](https://github.com/MultiSafepay/vsf-multisafepay-service-api)

+Please follow the installation steps in the README file.

 # Requirements for Vue Storefront

-After making sure to meet the above mentioned requirements, please follow the next steps to integrate this module in Vue Storefront.
+After making sure that the abovementioned requirements are met, please follow the next steps to integrate this module to Vue Storefront.

 Clone this git repository from within your vue-storefront root folder